-Inpatient Rehab Therapy
+What is Inpatient Rehab Therapy?

-Inpatient rehab therapy is typically reserved for individuals who have more complex rehabilitative needs, such as recovering from a serious injury or a stroke where more intensive therapy treatments from an interdisciplinary team are required.
+Inpatient rehab is typically reserved for individuals who have more complex rehabilitative needs, such as recovering from a serious injury or a stroke where more intensive therapy treatments from an interdisciplinary team are required.
 People generally receive inpatient therapy in a skilled nursing facility (SNF) or inpatient rehab facility (IRF) following hospitalization for a health event and need to be in an environment where they can receive skilled care and oversight before transitioning to the home.

 To be eligible for IRF rehab services under Medicare, care must be determined by a doctor as medically necessary.
 It generally requires a rehabilitation therapy program consisting of three hours of therapy per day at least five days per week or, in certain cases, as much as 15 hours of intensive rehabilitation therapy within a seven-consecutive day period, beginning with the date of admission.
 Similarly, to be eligible for SNF rehab services under Medicare Part A, individuals need to have had a qualifying hospital stay, and the doctor needs to have determined that skilled therapy care is required.